 Avian Influenza (AI), commonly called bird flu, is an infectious viral disease of birds.

 In December 2014 and January 2015, the United States Department of Agriculture reported the presence of highly pathogenic avian influenza viruses in wild birds in a few states.
-Since the beginning of the year, commercial as well as backyard poultry flocks in Arkansas, Idaho, Iowa, Kansas, Missouri, Minnesota, North Dakota, Oregon, South Dakota, Washington and Wisconsin have tested positive for the H5N2 strain of avian flu.
+Since the beginning of the year, commercial as well as backyard poultry flocks in Arkansas, California, Idaho, Indiana, Iowa, Kansas, Minnesota, Missouri, Montana, Nebraska, North Dakota, Oregon, South Dakota, Washington, and Wisconsin have tested positive for the H5N2 strain of avian flu.
 More cases are being reported almost daily.
 For up-to-date information on findings, view the list of Current Highly Pathogenic H5 Avian Influenza Outbreaks.

 Virginia experienced a large and costly outbreak in 2002, but VDACS and the state’s poultry industry have been vigilant in both prevention techniques and anticipated response since then.
 After that outbreak Virginia established the Virginia Poultry Disease Task Force that meets quarterly to review the plan for response in the event of an outbreak.

 Other preparedness activities include very close scrutiny on imported poultry and poultry products; they may only enter Virginia under special permit if coming from a control area in another state.
-The state also has mobilized the A.I.
-Incident Management Team.
-Members are conducting a tabletop exercise today, April 24, in Harrisonburg.
+The state is also prepared to mobilize the Avian Influenza Incident Management Team on short notice.